Share this entry

 Governors are authorizing certain industries to reopen and issuing templates/guidance on what must be addressed in reopening plans.
 While these vary by state, below are examples of common guidelines and mandates.
 And beyond these measures, you must comply with local county and city mandates.
 The CDC is a useful resource for this information (as is OSHA).

-- Examine your physical space to assure that appropriate changes are implemented
+- Examine your physical space to ensure that appropriate changes are implemented

 - Employees who are symptomatic or have been exposed must be required to remain home

 - Employees must be trained on social distance and hygiene (EVS)